 Hiking is along the beach, dirt roads, or unmaintained paths created by island animals.
-These roads and paths are rugged and mountainous with no signs.
+These roads and paths are rugged and mountainous with limited signage.
 All distances that follow are approximate and measured from the pier, unless stated.
 Please refer to topographical maps for more accurate mileage and to help with the following descriptions.
-It is recommended that all backpackers purchase topographic maps (USGS 7.5 minute maps or the Trails Illustrated map of all the islands) and kayakers purchase nautical charts before departing on their journey.
+In addition to the map on the back, it is recommended that all backpackers purchase topographic maps (USGS 7.5 minute maps or the Trails Illustrated map of all the islands) and kayakers purchase nautical charts before departing on their journey.